marqo-ai/marqo/README.md

 <p align="center">
 Marqo is an end-to-end, multimodal vector search engine. <br><br>
-With Marqo, users can store and query unstructured data such as text, images, and code through a single easy-to-use API.
-Input preprocessing, machine learning inference, and storage are all included out of the box and can be easily scaled.
+With Marqo, users can store and query unstructured data such as text, images, and code through a single easy-to-use API. <br> Input preprocessing, machine learning inference, and storage are all included out of the box and can be easily scaled.
 </p> <br>

 <p align="center">